MuhammadJabbar42/SocialMediaApi/README.md

-# SocialMedia App
+# SocialMedia API

 ## Overview
-SocialMedia is a dynamic social networking application that allows users to connect and interact through features like commenting, liking, following, chatting, posting, and secure login/signup
+KurdGram is a dynamic social networking application that allows users to connect and interact through features like commenting, liking, following, chatting, posting, and secure login/signup

 ## Features
 - **Commenting**: Users can comment on posts and engage in discussions.